Ski Racing 101: Your guide to Birds of Prey

 This is called, “making the flip.”
 The racer with the lowest combined time from the two runs wins.

-• Slalom has the same number of gates as GS, but they are closer in vertical distance together, testing the racer’s agility to the maximum.
+• Slalom is has the same number of gates as GS, but they are closer in vertical distance together, testing the racers agility to the maximum.
 Like GS, slalom is a two-run race with only 30 making the flip.
 (See, the lingo makes you sound smart.)

 What is being raced this week?